texta-tk/texta-tk.github.io/source/use_cases.rst

 Train the classifier
 =====================

 Under Models > :ref:`Taggers <tagger>` a classifier (tagger) can be trained.
 User clicks on the "CREATE" button in the top left and chooses suitable parameters in the pop-up window.
-The saved search is chosen as the query.
+The saved search is chosen as the :ref:`query <query_concept>`.
 Fields "article_text_mlp.text" and "title" will be just concatenated together.
 User can test different vectorizers and classifiers and their parameters by training different classifiers with the same positive dataset or leave them default.

 .. _tagger_middleeast:
 .. figure:: images/use_cases/tagger_middleeast.png